unyt-org/articles/articles/uix-introduction-vue.md

 </unyt-tab>
 <unyt-tab label="UIX" default>

 In UIX, you can use the standard JavaScript function [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) to convert an array of items into an array of HTML elements.
-UIX will automatically render an array of HTML elements as multiple consecutive elements in the browser:
+UIX will automatically render arrays as multiple consecutive elements in the browser:

 ```tsx
 // frontend/entrypoint.tsx